KohaAloha/are-we-flying/docs/are we flying.md

 As for me, I'm going to fly a [Top Rudder](https://www.toprudderaircraft.com/103sologallery) around New Zealand a bit, then maybe hang out in my backyard on Vancouver Island in a [DHC-2 Beaver](https://www.vikingair.com/viking-aircraft/dhc-2-beaver) with floats, and then maybe do some exploratory flying in a [Kodiak 100](https://kodiak.aero/kodiak/).

 Say hi if you see me!

+(And if you have ideas on how to improve this code without substantially lengthening it, let me know!
+It's easy enough to write code that has a million code paths for specific combinations of factors, but writing as little code as possible to cover as many planes as possible is a far more challenging task indeed)